Building The Kingdom

 2. Ventilation is only for warmer climates:

 Inadequate or poorly configured ventilation is effectively no ventilation at all.
-Substandard products or products that are not professionally installed may even cause problems that will result in costly repairs or health-related issues.
+Substandard products or products that are not professionally installed may even cause problems that will result in costly roof and attic repairs or even health-related issues.

 4. Roof and attic vents let warm air escape: